vanheeringen-lab/genomepy/README.md

 Note that genomes with a space can be searched for either by using `"quotation marks"`, or by replacing the space(s) with and underscore `_`.
-For example, we can search for Xenopus Tropicalis as `"xenopus tropicalis"`, `xenopus_tropicalis` or `xenopus`.
+For example, we can search for Xenopus Tropicalis as `"Xenopus Tropicalis"`, `xenopus_tropicalis` or `xenopus`.
 The search function is case-insensitive.

 Lets say we want to download the Xenopus Tropicalis genome from UCSC.